Rezvani Beast: Beast

 The design for the base model Beast was built in a year.
 The Beast also has the original Ariel Atom brake calipers and discs installed, and has a custom horn.
 Because the car is a convertible, it had to have waterproof leather installed.

+In 2024, Rezvani completely overhauled their platform to the C8 Corvette, featuring a mid mounted 1,000 HP twin-turbo 6.2L V8 capable of going from 0-60 MPH in 2.5 seconds and 1/4 mile in 9.6 seconds.

 Beast Alpha

-The Beast Alpha is essentially a coupe version of the Beast.
-The car debuted in a Rezvani keynote in 2016.
-Even as the Alpha is not a base model, it is cheaper than its speedster counterpart at US$95,000, due to price drops after its debut.
+The Beast Alpha is a coupe version of the Beast.
+The car debuted at a Rezvani keynote in 2016.
+Even though the Alpha is not a base model, it is cheaper than its speedster counterpart at US$95,000 due to price drops after its debut.
 It was originally US$200,000.
 This price drop began in 2018.

-The car includes what Rezvani calls "Sidewinder" doors, which are doors that pop to the side and slide forward.
+The car includes what Rezvani calls "Sidewinder" doors, doors that pop to the side and slide forward.
 This is the only Beast to have these doors.
-However, this is not standard, but a US$10,000 option.
+This is not standard, but comes as a US$10,000 option.